davemo/blog.davemo.com/app/posts/2010-01-12-3-characteristics-of-good-programmers.md

 I'm not an english major but I think that Shakespeare has some good things to say about perseverance.

-> "To be, or not to be: that is the question:
+> To be, or not to be: that is the question:
 > Whether 'tis nobler in the mind to suffer
 > The slings and arrows of outrageous fortune,
 > Or to take arms against a sea of troubles,
-> And by opposing end them?"
+> And by opposing end them?
 > -- *Hamlet*

 The answer to the question has to be: to be!
 Giving up is not an option!